-Second implication pertains to us as members in God's Church.
+The second implication pertains to us as members in God's Church.
 Here, I need only perhaps offer some parting notes of clarification.
-The Parables of the Pearl of Great Price or of the Treasure Hidden in the Field. illustrates how much value God places on us, His people.
+The Parables of the Pearl of Great Price or of the Treasure Hidden in the Field illustrate how much value God places on us, His people.
 Another excellent example, which I will not have time to discuss in detail, is the Parable of the Sheep and the Goats, recorded in Matthew 25:31.

 Matthew 25:31-46 When the Son of Man comes In His glory, and all the holy angels with Him, then He will sit on the throne of His glory.
 All the nations will be gathered before Him, and He will separate them one from another, as a shepherd divides his sheep from the goats.
 And He will set the sheep on His right hand, but the goats on the left.
 Then the King will say to those on His right hand, come you blessed of My Father, inherit the kingdom prepared for you from the foundation of the world.
 For I was hungry and you gave Me food.
 I was thirsty and you gave me drink.
 I was a stranger and you took Me in.
 I was naked and you clothed Me.
 I was sick and you visited Me.
 I was in prison and you came to Me.
 Then the righteous will answer Him, saying Lord when did we see You hungry and feed you, or thirsty and give You drink?
 When did we see You a stranger and take You in or naked and clothe You?
 Or when did we see You sick or in prison, and come to You?
 And the King will answer and say to them, assuredly I say to you, inasmuch as you did it to one of the least of these My brethren, you did it to Me.
 Then He will also say to those on the left hand, Depart from Me, you cursed into the everlasting fire prepared for the devil and his angles.
 For I was hungry and you gave Me no food, I was thirsty and you gave Me no drink.
 I was a stranger and you did not take Me in, naked and you did not clothe Me, sick and in prison and you did not visit Me.
 Then they also will answer Him, saying Lord, when did we see you hungry or thirsty or a stranger or naked or sick or in prison and did not minister to You?
 Then He will answer them saying assuredly I say to you, inasmuch as you did not do to one of the least of these, you did not do it to Me.
 And these will go away into everlasting punishment, but the righteous into eternal life.

 We do not have Christ's office, of course, but we share His value, His worth.
 This should be encouraging.
 But, it gives us no reason to become swollen-headed.
-Our worth comes solely from God's grace, from what He did, not from anything that we ever did or anything that we were born with.
+Our worth comes solely from God's grace, from what He did, not from anything that we ever did or anything that we were born with because we are mankind.
 We may want to sound a warning—all of us have value, and in that sense, everyone is equal in God's eyes.
 Yes, talents, gifts, differ.
 And rewards will vary.
-Some will receive more of a reward than others, yet God places the same value in all of us.
+Some will receive more of a reward than others, yet God places the same value on all of us.

 I Corinthians 12 points out that there are many different gifts, but they all aid the single body.
 The eye is not of more value or worth more than the ear; the hand is not worth more than the foot.